ANDALUSIA, SPAIN - PLACES WE VISITED IN 8 DAYS - ITINERARY IDEAS

 The sixth day began with a visit to Setenil, the village that is famous for the houses built in small caves dug into the rock.
 It is quite small and there are not many things to do.
 A walk through the streets, visiting the shops and/or relaxing on one of the terraces, these are the activities you can have in Setenil.
 If you skip the part with relaxing on the terrace, you will see it all in an hour.

 The next stop of the day was Nerja, where we spent the rest of the vacation.
-We stayed at Hostal Azahara, a very clean budget hotel.
+We stayed at Hostal Azahara, a small budget hotel, very clean.
+Other accommodation options, with good ratings on Booking: MB Boutique Hotel - Adults Recommended and Hotel Bajamar Centro.

 We walked through the historic center of the resort, admired the scenery towards the beach from Balcon de Europa and enjoyed a white wine Sangria, on one of the terraces overlooking the sea.